 Employer Mandate Tax Penalty

 Since 2015, employers (aka large employers) with at least 50 employees — those who work at least 30 hours per week — are required to provide health insurance to their employees or pay a tax penalty — called the employer shared responsibility payment — of $2000 per employee or $3000 per employee if the health insurance that is being offered is unaffordable to the employees or inadequate and at least 1 of those employees receives, or is allowed to receive, a tax premium credit to purchase insurance on an ACA exchange.
 The corresponding figures for 2016 were $2160 and $3240.
 In calculating the penalty, the 1st30 employees are not counted.
 (This provision was set to begin in 2014, but it has been delayed by 1 year.)
 To be affordable, the employee's cost cannot exceed 9.5% of the employee's income or the plan's share of costs may not be less than 60%.
 Employers also must report the health insurance being provided on Form W-2s.

 Health Care Tax Credit

-To help small businesses to provide health insurance for its employees, the ACA includes a new health care tax credit that will be available until 2019.
+To help small businesses to provide health insurance for its employees, the ACA includes a new health care tax credit.
 The credit is nonrefundable, meaning that the benefit cannot exceed the business's tax liability, but it can be applied to the alternative minimum tax.
 The maximum credit of 50% of the lower of the cost of premiums or the average cost in the state can be claimed by businesses with a maximum of 10 employees with average salaries of less than an annually adjusted wage limit: